JuhaniUri/commands-cheatsheet/Oracle/deployment-best-practices/README.md

 # Deployment best practices

-If possible use some version control software your database like Liquibase https://www.liquibase.org/
+If possible use some version control software for database like Liquibase https://www.liquibase.org/